 Google Docs, Skype, Dropbox, Facebook, Twitter, Google Agenda, Youtube, Doodle, Yahoo!
 Groups, and many others, are extremely convenient services but they have become far too large and have made us dependent on them.
 Framasoft wishes to resist this trend and is putting forward a roadmap for setting up alternative services over several years.

-We are not aiming to compete with these services of course.
-We merely wish to offer a space that is neutral, non-commercial, and in no way aggressive towards its users.
+Of course, We are not aiming to compete with these services, We merely wish to offer a space that is neutral, non-commercial, and in no way aggressive towards its users.

 See the list of services we are already offering (and those that we are preparing):